 As much as I know it can be hard to swallow because of how fast they grow, kids do benefit from proper hiking gear just like adults.
-The idea is to stay comfortable so they can focus more on hiking than what they’re wearing.
+We want them to stay comfortable so they can focus more on hiking than what they’re wearing.
 Below we’ve gathered our recommendations for the best hiking gear for kids.

 Sometimes I just get so tired of having to douse my kids in sunscreen (and so do they.)
 These long-sleeve hiking shirts keep both the sun and the bugs at bay and layer easily over wool or cotton (or by themselves).